Spanish debt heading towards crisis levels

 EQUITIES CONSOLIDATE

-The MSCI global equity index was around 0.15 percent lower after a selloff in Asia linked to disappointing China growth data, which had also sent U.S. shares down sharply on Friday.
+The MSCI global equity index was around 0.3 percent lower after a selloff sparked by disappointing China growth data which also sent U.S. shares down sharply on Friday.

 China doubled the size of the yuan's permitted trading band over the weekend, a key reform in the process of liberalising nascent financial markets, but it had little impact.

-Oil and metals prices were suffering from the worries about Spain, but were also hit by signs of slowing demand from China and fears U.S consumers were being hurt by high gasoline prices.
+Oil and metals prices were suffering from the worries about Spain, but were also hit by the signs of slowing demand from China and fears U.S consumer demand was being hurt by high gasoline prices.

-The dollar's strength also makes commodities more expensive for consumers using other currencies.
+The dollar's strength also makes commodities more expensive for consumers using other currencies, putting prices under pressure.

-"Across the board, from equities to commodities, the sentiment is risk off," Michael Poulsen, an oil analyst at Global Risk Management said.
+"The market in general is feeling a bit risk-averse and we can see commodities weaker across the board," said Nick Trevethan, senior commodity strategist at ANZ in Singapore.

+Spot goldfell 1 percent to a one-week low of $1,640.64 an ounce, before recovering slightly.

-(Additional reporting by Claire Milhench and Marius Zaharia; editing by Anna Willard)
+(Additional reporting by Anirban Nag and Marius Zaharia; editing by Anna Willard)